Posted by Steve Cohen on June 15, 2018

 Developers.
 RASP tools typically give more information than WAFs about where a vulnerability resides in a codebase.
 Developers need this kind of actionable data to remediate existing vulnerabilities, as well as to learn how to avoid creating such vulnerabilities in the future.

-To invest in a versatile and well-designed RASP solution, select a product with the following attributes:
+To invest in a versatile and well-designed runtime application self-protection solution, select a product with the following attributes:

 Visibility into the application beyond what a WAF provides.
 Because of the way a WAF is positioned on a network, it analyzes only web traffic passed to and from a web server.
 Thus, it doesn’t have any knowledge of the context of the applications it’s deployed to protect.
 WAFs operate on data in transit, so they must decode that data before they can properly analyze it for malicious content.